alfonmga/mercadona-cli/README.md

 ![demo](demo.png)

 - Authenticates into provided account
-- Creates a new order of my most bought products up to min. required order price (50,00€) in given shipping date.
+- Creates a new order of my most bought products up to min. required order price (50,00€) at given shipping date.

 ## Features